LinkWellNodes/Documentation/blog/Introduction/index.md

 ---

 # LinkWell Nodes
-A Chainlink community node operations team.
-Led by truth over trust.
-Driven to innovate, build and create.
-Our mission is to enable developers, startups and enterprises to unlock the true value of Web3.
+LinkWell Nodes is a U.S.-based Chainlink oracle.
+Our mission is to support Web3 developers in building a world powered by cryptographic truth.

 ![LWN Logo](./LWN-Banner.jpg)